Sleeping too much

 - Keep activities like watching TV, reading, or surfing the internet out of your bed.
 Reserve your bed as a sanctuary for sleeping, cuddling, and sex.

 If the resources above don't work for you or if you simply want another perspective, consider meeting with a health care provider.
-Columbia students can visit Medical Services (Morningside) by calling 212-854-2284 to make an appointment or by using Open Communicator.
-Students on the Medical Center campus should reach out to the Student Health Service by calling 212-305-3400 to make an appointment.
+Columbia students can contact Medical Services (Morningside) to make an appointment.
+Students on the Medical Center campus should reach out to the Student Health Service to make an appointment.
 You briefly mentioned depression and it's important to know that depression can be related to sleepiness or oversleeping.
 If this is a continuing concern, you could consider visiting with a mental health provider.
-Columbia students can call 212-854-2878 to make an appointment at Counseling and Psychological Services (CPS) (Morningside) or reach out to the Mental Health Service by calling 212-305-3400.
+Columbia students can contact Counseling and Psychological Services (CPS) (Morningside) or reach out to the Mental Health Service (CUMC).